 After rising rapidly in the aftermath of the 2022 mini-Budget and peaking in August 2023 due to a succession of base rate increases, UK mortgage rates generally remained on a downwards trend over the next couple of years.

-Similarly, certain lenders may specialise in offering higher loan-to-value (LTV) mortgages to first-time buyers or to borrowers who may have poor credit histories, for example.
+Certain lenders may also focus and specialise in particular sectors of the market, such as first-time buyers or borrowers who have poor credit histories, for example.

 For an up-to-date list of the best mortgage rates UK lenders currently offer, select the charts above.
-But bear in mind the lowest mortgage rates UK lenders offer won’t necessarily be the best or cheapest option for you.
+But bear in mind the deals with the lowest rates may not necessarily be the best or cheapest option for you.

 Whether you are eligible for a mortgage depends on a number of factors, including your individual circumstances, such as those listed below.